Vaeshkar/create-ai-chat-context-experimental/docs/SESSION-ARCHITECTURE-DECISION.md

 User has been using manual mode for a while
 User: "I want automatic mode now"

-$ npx aicf init --automatic
+$ npx aice init --automatic
 → Watcher starts
 → Existing .ai/ and .aicf/ files preserved
 → .cache/llm/ is created